akka/akka/akka-docs/src/main/paradox/typed/actors.md

 As the state is mutable, we never return a different behavior from the message logic, but can return the `AbstractBehavior` instance itself (`this`) as a behavior to use for processing the next message coming in.
 We could also return `Behavior.same` to achieve the same.

+@java[In this sample we make separate statements for creating the behavior builder, but it also returns the builder itself from each step so a more fluent behavior definition style is also possible.
+What you should prefer depends on how big the set of messages the actor accepts is.]

 It is also possible to return a new different `AbstractBehavior`, for example to represent a different state in a finite state machine (FSM), or use one of the functional behavior factories to combine the object oriented